fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 Principle.
 In this scenario a tenant is often a team inside an organization, so the reader can consider the
 [multi-team tenancy model](https://kubernetes.io/docs/concepts/security/multi-tenancy/#multiple-teams).
+Each team has their own namespaces, which are not shared with other teams.

 ## Motivation